KoryNunn/prequelize/README.md

 Update exactly the length of the ids array passed in.

-If less than this is updated, the call will be rejected with an Error with code 404.
+If less than this is updated, the call will be rejected with an Error with code 422 (Unprocessable).

 updateMany(ids, data, settings, callback)